TeRacksito/Extra-Bot/README.md

 #Linux
 python3 main.py
 ```
 Note: You may need to configure the cogs/lib/values.py file.

+## Suggestions and feature requests
+To make a suggestion or a feature request you can either open an issue, or join the Discord server (Recommended)

 ## Contributing

 This project is WIP so Contributions are always welcome!